What Is a Certificate of Authenticity for a Painting — and Why Does It Matter?

 Can I use a COA for customs when importing art?

-What happens if I lose the Certificate of Authenticity?
+What happens if I lose my Certificate of Authenticity?

-How is a COA different from an artist's signature?
+How is a COA different from the artist's signature?

 Joy Mukherjee — Watercolor Artist, Kolkata